U.S. History Lesson Plans and Resources

 Pink and Say

-This site provides a lesson titled "Acquuiring New Vocabulary through Book Discussion Groups"using this book by Patricia Polacco.
+This site provides a lesson titled "Acquiring New Vocabulary through Book Discussion Groups" using this book by Patricia Polacco.
 Also, see The Civil War, for a middle-grade unit using trade books.

 Civil War